BranMik/Project-Euler/README.md

 - **Bottom line, instead of storing billions of subsets which would be unfeasable, or counters for billions of sums, we only need to store maximum 50 counters.**
 - Each new *a<sub>th</sub>* number added to form subsets(their sums) is *a<sup>a</sup>*.
 By the same rule as before, we only need the mod K of that number.
 But to get the modulo you have to calculate the number first.
 There is an optimized algorithm for calculating power using memoization, which do not require exponent amount of multiplications, but require log<sub>2</sub>(exponent) + 1 number of multiplications.
-It's called "exponentiation by squaring" algorithm.
+It's called "**exponentiation by squaring**" algorithm.
 So to calculate 5<sup>32</sup> with it we do not need 32 but 6 multiplications.
 This algorithm is already included in language compiler by default for pow function, but not its combination with modulus operation in each step, which increases number of mathematical operations, but reduces complexity of multiplication and thus increases speed for larger numbers.
 So called "**modular exponentiation**".
   - More importantly, as we transform each new added number into a modulus of K, if we keep track of those values (a<sup>a</sup> mods), **repeating**